KyleHenning2/Simpledragndrop/README.md

 ## Overview

-Three demos were provided demonstrating 3 different ways to implement drag and drop reordering functionality.
+Three demos were provided demonstrating 3 different ways to implement drag-and-drop reordering functionality.
-HTML files were formatting according to class names and elements found in source HTML files for Chapterpro agendas.
+HTML files were formatted according to class names and elements found in source HTML files for Chapterpro agendas.

 ## Compiling and Using